inex/ixp-manager-docs-md/docs/grapher/smokeping.md

 # Backend: Smokeping

-Smokeping is a tool for monitoring network latency and is an invaluable asset when diagnosing many IXP issues.
+Latency graphs are a tool for monitoring latency / packet loss to the routers of IXP partipants and they can be an invaluable asset when diagnosing many IXP issues.

-> While it should never be used as a tool for monitoring IXP latency (as routers de-prioritise ICMP requests and handle them in their management plane, it acts more of a indication of the router load than the latency of the exchange fabric), it can be an extremely useful tool for identifying and diagnosing other customer / member issues.
+**While they should never be used as a tool for monitoring IXP latency or packet loss** (as routers de-prioritise ICMP requests and/or may not have a suitably powerful management plane), they can act as an extremely useful tool for identifying and diagnosing customer / member issues. **What we really look for here is recent changes over time.**

-IXP Manager can configure Smokeping to monitor member routers and display those graphs in member statistic pages.
+**IXP Manager** can configure Smokeping to monitor member routers and display those graphs in member statistic pages.
 Presuming it is installed.

 ## Historical Notes

-If you have used Smokeping on IXP Manager <4.5, then how the configuration is generated has changed.
-The [older documentation may be available here](https://github.com/inex/IXP-Manager/wiki/Smokeping).
-In previous versions of IXP Manager, we generated entire / monolithic Smokeping configuration files.
-We have found in practice that this does not scale well and creates a number of limitations.
+If you have used Smokeping on IXP Manager <v4.5 or between v4.5 and v4.7.3, then how the configuration is generated has changed.

+* In versions of IXP Manager <v4.5, we generated an entire / monolithic Smokeping configuration file.
+We have found in practice that this does not scale well and creates a number of limitations - especially when running more than one infrastructures.
 IXP Manager >= v4.5 now simply creates the targets on a per VLAN and protocol basis.
+* In versions >=v4.8, the URL endpoint has changed from that which was used in versions between v4.5 and v4.7.3.
+This was done as Smokeping (latency graphs) were fully integrated into Grapher.

 ## Target Selection